Is Rancid Fish Oil Safe to Consume?

 Similarly, use up your omega-3 product in a timely manner.
 Often, people think they’re saving money by keeping old capsules or bottles of oil.
 But you wouldn’t keep old fish in your refrigerator.
 Think of fish oil supplements in the same way and throw old products out.

-At Omega3 Innovations, quality, freshness, and transparency lay the foundation of all our products.
-We’re dedicated to manufacturing the best liquid fish oil with a fraction of the oxidation levels of any other omega-3 supplements on the market today.
+That’s why we’re dedicated to manufacturing the best liquid fish oil with a fraction of the oxidation levels of other omega-3 supplements on the market.

 Try Exceptionally Fresh Omega Cure